Sichuan Mapo Tofu (Má Pó Dòufu)

-What I can say about this dish other than it was born in Sichuan (Szechuan)-Chinese province; however this dish spread and became popular across other Chinese provinces and the Northeastern Asia-- Japan, Korea and Taiwan, where the flavor is adapted to local tastes.
+What I can say about this dish other than it was born in Sichuan (Szechuan)-Chinese province; however this dish spread and became popular across other Chinese provinces and the Northeastern Asia-- Japan, Korea, and Taiwan, where the flavor is adapted to local tastes.

 I absolutely love Ma Po Tofu.
-It is perfect blend, perfect taste, and makes amazing meal especially who loves spicy and if you combine it with egg noodles or rice it will ease the burning mouth.
+It is perfect blend, perfect taste, and makes an amazing meal especially who loves spicy and if you combine it with egg noodles or rice it will ease the burning mouth.

 Originally I found the recipe in one of my favorite cookbook Lemongrass and Ginger by Leemei Tan--Can I just say that I carried this book everywhere I went that's how much I enjoyed it and I highly recommend it.

-As I typed in the search box "Ma Po Tofu" hundreds of recipes came up... that is power of Internet!
+As I typed in the search box "Ma Po Tofu" hundreds of recipes came up... that is a power of Internet!
 The more I read, the more interesting it got...the history, the stories, recipes, Sichuan peppercorn US ban, est...I mean you learn something every single day.
 I will skip all those because you can easily find it online how this dish got its legendary name (ma麻 means pockmarked , po 婆 - elderly women, doufu豆腐 -tofu).

 slightly adapted from Lemongrass and Ginger

 - 1 pk.
 Silken or Firm Tofu-Preferably Organic, cut into cubes

 - 1/2 tsp.
 Sesame Oil

 - 1/2 in piece fresh Ginger, peeled and finely chopped